Beltzville State Park

 The Overlook Rotunda, managed by the U.S. Army Corps of Engineers, is just off Pohopoco Drive and provides a complete view of the dam and the lake.
 Local fossil specimens, models of the outlet works tower and other exhibits, including a geological history of the area are on display at the rotunda.

-Adjacent to the park is the Pennsylvania Game Commission’s Beltzville Wildlife Management Project.
+Adjacent to the park is the Pennsylvania Game Commission’s Beltzville Wildlife Management Area 414.
 Public hunting is permitted during all established seasons.
 For information contact the Pennsylvania Game Commission, Northeast Division.

 Maps and Downloadables